robdbirch/SFDCOAuth/readme.md

                  "Contact",
                  new AsyncResponder(handleSuccess, handleError));

-__Check com.force.http.rest.RESTConnection for more delete/files/Chatter Posts request interfaces__
+*Check `com.force.http.rest.RESTConnection` for more delete/files/Chatter Posts request interfaces*

-There are property methods on the `OAuthConnection` in order to get Salesforce.com specific information
+There are property methods on the `OAuthConnection` in order to get Salesforce.com specific OAuth information

         public function get sfdcId():String
         public function get sfdcOrg():String
         public function get token():String
         public function get instanceUrl():String
-        public function usingRemoteService():Boolean
         public function get idUrl():String
         public function get authIssuedAt():int
         public function get authSignature():String
         public function get authScope():String

 ## OAuth Configuration
-[joshbirk/Flex-RESTKit](https://github.com/joshbirk/Flex-RESTKit) Had a nice constructor where you passed in the client key, client secret, and callback.
-For now that's gone.
-Configuration parmater objects (`OAuthConfigParam `) representing Salesforce Orgs OAuth paramaters are registed them with a `OAuthConfig` object.
-Some example stubb code is provided below
+[joshbirk/Flex-RESTKit](https://github.com/joshbirk/Flex-RESTKit) Had a nice constructor for passing in the client key, client secret, and callback.
+For now that's gone and one or more `OAuthConfigParam` objects and  a `OAuthConfig` object are used.
+A configuration parameter object (`OAuthConfigParam `) represents a Salesforce Org and it's associated `OAuth` paramaters.
+One or more `OAuthConfigParam` objects are registered with the `OAuthConfig` object.

+Example stubb code is provided below:

-1. Create a config builder and place your SFDC Orgs.
+1. Create a config builder and initialize your SFDC Orgs in it.
 You may wish to __add that class to your .gitignore__ file so it doesn't get checked into the git repository.

             package com.force.oauth
             {